 “It takes a whole hell of a lot of courage to be sitting at a wooden kitchen somewhere anywhere in the world and say, you know, ‘I tell you what kids.
 Let’s all pick up and go to America where we don’t speak the language, where they don’t seem to want us, where it’s gonna be really, really rough to get there, but let’s go.
 Won’t that be fun?’

 “All they want—they just want a decent life for their kids, a chance to contribute to a free society, a chance to put down roots and help build the next great American century.
 I really believe that.
 That’s what they’re fighting for.”

-In Midst of Border Crisis Involving Tens of Thousands of Illegal Minors, Biden Calls for Massive Numbers of New Immigrants*
+In Midst of Border Crisis, Biden Calls for Massive Numbers of New Immigrants

 On June 6, 2014, the Obama administration announced that it would be paying approximately 100 American lawyers to help young illegal immigrants — a rapidly growing demographic — settle in the United States.
 Attorney General Eric Holder said that these hundred-or-so attorneys — dubbed “justice AmericaCorps” — would “protect the rights of the most vulnerable members of society … particularly young people who must appear in immigration proceedings.”